 Users of Windows 10 often complain about system issues related to Ntoskrnl.exe.
-The use of this system file often leads to an over bloated RAM and CPU leading to frustrating experiences such as Blue Screen of Death.
+The use of this system file often leads to an over-bloated RAM and CPU leading to frustrating experiences such as the Blue Screen of Death.
 While this may appear an insurmountable challenge at first, there are effective ways to fix the problem.
 This article will show you how.

 Ntoskrnl.exe is a chief operating system that handles memory operations in Windows 10.
 Another name for this file is (Windows NT operating system kernel or kernel image).
 The kernel image is responsible for providing the executive and kernel layers of Windows NT with sufficient kernel space.
-Beside this, it is also responsible for hardware visualization, memory and process management.
-What this goes on to show is that Ntoskrnl l.exe is indeed a very vital organs of a Windows 10 system.
+Besides this, it is also responsible for hardware visualization, memory, and process management.
+What this goes on to show is that Ntoskrnl l.exe is indeed a very vital organ of a Windows 10 system.

-If a task is loaded to your RAM along with task executor program, the Central Processing Unit (CPU) will execute the task after which it will record results in the memory at first and later by the loaded program.
-This action also has access to several devices in your PC such as the CPU, GPU, ROM, HDD and SSD.
-After the program is closed, the task is removed from the memory as well as the data it processed so as to free up space for newer tasks.
+If a task is loaded to your RAM along with the task executor program, the Central Processing Unit (CPU) will execute the task after which it will record results in the memory at first and later by the loaded program.
+This action also has access to several devices in your PC such as the CPU, GPU, ROM, HDD, and SSD.
+After the program is closed, the task is removed from the memory as well as the data is processed to free up space for newer tasks.

-Although the kernel system file manages memory space, it tends to consume quite a lot of space too most of which is caused by hardware and malware viruses which leads to memory leaks.
+Although the kernel system file manages memory space, it tends to consume quite a lot of space too most of which are caused by hardware and malware viruses which leads to memory leaks.

 There are so many ways to fix a high CPU or Disk usage using Ntorrskrnl.exe on your Windows 10 but in this article, we will show you four quick and easy methods to get the job done.